The MSE Department is pleased to provide over $65,000 in scholarships to MSE major students each academic year.

 Through its Scholarship Committee, the College of Engineering (COE) awards a number of scholarships each year to students in all engineering programs in the college.
 The selection criteria for these scholarships are established by the donors who provide the financial support for the scholarships.
 Many of these scholarships are targeted to recognize strong academic performance by minority or female engineering students.
 Other scholarships are provided for students with strong academic records and demonstrable financial need.

 Financial need has typically been assessed by the scholarship committee based on information supplied by the NC State Financial Aid Office.
-In addition to scholarly excellence at NC State, examples of other criteria which are required by some donors in the selection of scholarship recipients include evidence of leadership skills and geographic location of the scholar's home.
+In addition to scholarly excellence at NC State, examples of other criteria that are required by some donors in the selection of scholarship recipients include evidence of leadership skills and geographic location of the scholar's home.

 Most COE-level scholarship selections are made in the late Spring, typically in late April or early May, and recipients are notified by mail shortly thereafter.
 A few scholarships will usually be available for award in the Fall semester, and the recipients are notified by mail.